Applications to our bachelor’s and master’s programmes open on 1 October 2024.

 Practical information about matters such as accommodation, residence permit, insurance can be found under Practical matters pages and for related questions you can contact our student administration office.

-Check our events calendar for the latest information on these events or sign up to receive invitations and updates.
+Check our events calendar for the latest information on these events or sign up to receive invitations and updates about our upcoming study orientation events.

 After you have applied via Studielink you will receive an email with detailed information about the next steps of the application procedure.